 - Fee and commission structures that are fair and reasonable for the work to be undertaken

 These are very specific issues.
-A high quality proposal simply has to handle these things.
+A high-quality proposal simply has to handle these things.
 You can see that a proposal to sell or lease a property that is undertaken on this basis would be ‘content rich’.
 It would be hard for a client to overlook the message or the agent putting the presentation and proposal together.
 Many presentations will be made in a formal setting such as a boardroom in front of business owners and decision makers.
 You need to be ready for the pressures of the meeting.

 Next time you are asked to put a listing presentation and proposal together, take another look at these facts and see if your document ‘ticks all the boxes’.
 When you take a step closer to understanding the client’s needs and focus, most listing pitches get a lot easier.
 Here is the sales or listing proposal checklist.